klcastle/kironroy.github.io/kironroy.github.io.wiki/JavaScript-Code-Snippets.md

 *  == vs ===
 ```
-// == Equality Operato checks if two pieces of data VALUES are the EQUAL
+// == Equality Operator checks if two pieces of data VALUES are the EQUAL
 // === Strict Equality Operator checks both VALUE and DATA type

 var number = 26;